 Each driver is required to make, and may be held accountable for, a vehicle inspection of the bus to determine whether or not the vehicle is safe to operate on the highway.
-Review Section 11 of this manual for detailed information on vehicle inspection.
-Section 11.3 provides specific school bus inspection procedures.
+Review Section 11 -or - Section 11M of this manual for detailed information on vehicle inspection.
+Section 11.3 -or - Section 11M.3 provides specific school bus inspection procedures.